 After strolling around the area for a while, and having had more cups of Cappucino or glasses of Vino, if you have paced yourself correctly, it is probably time for dinner.
 Restaurants in Rome are usually open for dinner from 7.30 pm to midnight.

 For Italians, dinner is a very leisurely affair.
 After the Antipasti, it consists of usually at least three courses, starting with Pasta.
-You have a choice: you could either do as the Romans do, or elect to behave as a foreigner, and settle for a single course.
+You have a choice: you could either do as the Romans do, or elect to behave as a foreigner and settle for a single course.
 It is up to you.
-After dinner you head back to the hotel for some well deserved rest.
-I’d recommend some ‘bed-time’ reading about the places you will visit in Rome, tomorrow.
+After dinner, you head back to the hotel for some well-deserved rest.
+I’d recommend some ‘bedtime’ reading on the Internet, about the places you will visit in Rome, tomorrow.

 Day 2 – Coins in the Fountain, the Pantheon and St. Peter’s Basilica

 In every new city that you visit as a tourist, I would recommend one sightseeing coach tour, to kick-start the trip.
 In a city like Rome, there are virtually scores of tours to choose from.
 I would recommend any tour conducted by an established and reputable operator.
 The tour will usually take you to some of the must-visit sites.
 You can then, if you wish, go back to the site to spend more time there, or just divert your attention to other places of interest.

 For Rome, I would recommend the tour that is often referred to as “Classical Rome”.
 Every operator worth his salt will feature the tour.
 It is usually a morning tour.
 They may stop in three or four places to give you a closer look at monuments before they take you back to the hotel.
 You could also opt to stay on at the final destination, or turn around point, and make your way back to the hotel on your own.